Skip to content

 Press Release

-Frederick’s and Freiser is pleased to announce an exhibition of video by Mary Reid Kelly.
-This exhibition will include two recent videos, The Queen’s English, and Sadie, the Saddest Sadist, in which the artist combines live-action video with stop motion animation.
-This will be the artist’s first one-person exhibition in New York.
+Fredericks & Freiser is pleased to announce an exhibition of video works by Mary Reid Kelley.
+The exhibition will feature two recent pieces -- The Queen’s English and Sadie, the Saddest Sadist -- in which the artist combines live-action video with stop-motion animation.
+This will be Reid Kelley’s first one-person exhibition in New York.

-The era of the Frist World War abounds with poetry and popular verse that records a profound crisis in language and meaning.
-New technologies that destroyed the bodies of armies and upended longstanding gender roles were matched by new, ‘modern’ art forms expressing this deep fragmentation of body and culture.
-The upheaval of this time period and its art forms serve as setting and model for Mary Reid Kelly’s work.
+Set during the First World War, Reid Kelley’s work draws on the era’s poetry and popular verse, which chart a profound crisis in language and meaning.
+New technologies that devastated bodies and unsettled long-standing social roles were matched by modern art forms that expressed the fragmentation of culture itself.
+The upheaval of this historical moment serves as both setting and structural model for the artist’s videos.

-Alternating between nurse, sailor and factory worker, her characters speak in the ‘public’ language of rhymed verse, whose form degrades their authority as individuals.
-Their clarity of meaning is further compromised by the euphemisms, clichés, and puns, which riddle their speech, and trap them between tragic and comic interpretations.
+Reid Kelley’s characters, alternating among nurse, sailor, and factory worker, speak in a public, rhymed language whose formal constraints erode their authority as individuals.
+Their meanings slip further through euphemisms, clichés, and puns, trapping them between tragic and comic registers.

 About the Artist:

-Mary Reid Kelly graduated with a MFA from Yale in 2009.
-She has received numerous awards including the Alice Kimball English Travel Fellowship, Yale University and the CAA Visual Arts Fellowship.
+Mary Reid Kelley received her MFA from Yale University in 2009.
+She has been awarded the Alice Kimball English Travel Fellowship, Yale University, and the CAA Visual Arts Fellowship.